-- (19) "Person" means an individual, corporation, association, firm, partnership, cooperative, committee, club, union, or other organization or group of individuals or a candidate as defined in subsection (6). - 6 (20) "Political committee" means a combination of two or more individuals or a person other than an individual who makes a contribution or expenditure: - (a) to support or oppose a candidate or a committee organized to support or oppose a candidate or a petition for nomination; or - (b) to support or oppose a ballot issue or a committee organized to support or oppose a ballot issue; or - 11 (c) as an earmarked contribution.

-- (21) "Political subdivision" means a county, consolidated municipal-county government, municipality, special district, or any other unit of government, except school districts, having authority to hold an election for officers or on a ballot issue. - (22) "Primary" or "primary election" means an election held throughout the state to nominate candidates for public office at times specified by law, including nominations of candidates for offices of political subdivisions when the time for nominations is set on the same date for all similar subdivisions in the state. - (23) "Provisional ballot" means a ballot cast by an elector whose identity and eligibility to vote have not been verified as provided by law. - (24) "Provisionally registered elector" means an individual whose application for voter registration was accepted but whose eligibility has not yet been verified as provided by law. - (25) "Public office" means a state, county, municipal, school, or other district office that is filled by the people at an election. - (26) "Registrar" means the county election administrator and any regularly appointed deputy or assistant election administrator. - (27) "Special election" means an election other than a statutorily scheduled primary or general election held at any time for any purpose provided by law.
-It may be held in conjunction with a statutorily scheduled election. - 29 (28) "Statewide voter registration list" means the voter registration list established and maintained 30 pursuant to 13-2-107 and 13-2-108.
+- (19) "Person" means an individual, corporation, association, firm, partnership, cooperative, committee, club, union, or other organization or group of individuals or a candidate as defined in subsection (6). - (20) "Political committee" means a combination of two or more individuals or a person other than an individual who makes a contribution or expenditure: - (a) to support or oppose a candidate or a committee organized to support or oppose a candidate or a petition for nomination; or - (b) to support or oppose a ballot issue or a committee organized to support or oppose a ballot issue; or - (c) as an earmarked contribution. - (21) "Political subdivision" means a county, consolidated municipal-county government, municipality, special district, or any other unit of government, except school districts, having authority to hold an election for officers or on a ballot issue. - (22) "Primary" or "primary election" means an election held throughout the state to nominate candidates for public office at times specified by law, including nominations of candidates for offices of political subdivisions when the time for nominations is set on the same date for all similar subdivisions in the state. - (23) "Provisional ballot" means a ballot cast by an elector whose identity and eligibility to vote have not been verified as provided by law. - (24) "Provisionally registered elector" means an individual whose application for voter registration was accepted but whose eligibility has not yet been verified as provided by law. - (25) "Public office" means a state, county, municipal, school, or other district office that is filled by the people at an election. - (26) "Registrar" means the county election administrator and any regularly appointed deputy or assistant election administrator. - (27) "Special election" means an election other than a statutorily scheduled primary or general election held at any time for any purpose provided by law.
+It may be held in conjunction with a statutorily scheduled election. - (28) "Statewide voter registration list" means the voter registration list established and maintained pursuant to 13-2-107 and 13-2-108. - (29) "Transfer form" means a form prescribed by the secretary of state that may be filled out by an elector to transfer the elector's registration when the elector's residence address has changed within the county.